 Discharges of stormwater and non-stormwater runoff through MS4s within the Santa Ana Region convey pollutants to surface waters.
 Polluted stormwater and non-stormwater discharges from MS4s are a leading cause of water quality impairment in the Santa Ana Region.
 These discharges are often contaminated with pesticides, fertilizers, fecal indicator bacteria and associated pathogens, trash, oil and other automotive byproducts, and many other toxic substances generated by activities in the urban environment.
 Water that flows over streets, parking lots, construction sites, and industrial, commercial, residential, and municipal areas convey these pollutants through the MS4 directly into receiving waterbodies of the Santa Ana Region.

+Section 13149.2 also requires findings on any environmental justice concerns within the Water Board’s authority that are raised by interested persons regarding anticipated water quality impacts in disadvantaged or tribal communities.
+From conversations with a local tribe, staff has heard concerns of pollution from recreational vehicles and unhoused communities in the Santa Ana River bottom.

+At public events attended by staff as a part of AB2108 outreach, staff heard concerns from residents about the frequency of catch basin cleaning in their city, concerns about recycled water quality, and inadequate surface water storage.

+At the September 2024 board workshop, the Santa Ana Water Board heard concerns from permittees, elected officials, and industry representatives that the cost of compliance with the draft Order could have a negative economic impact on disadvantaged communities, including concerns that increased compliance costs could affect the feasibility of implementing required water quality protection measures in disadvantaged communities.
+The Board also heard concerns from a non-profit organization that the draft Order would not be enforceable.

-This Order addresses potential adverse impacts from MS4 discharges through numerous different means, including but not limited to by:
+This Order addresses potential adverse water quality impacts from MS4 discharges through numerous different means, including but not limited to:

 Prohibiting all non-stormwater discharges, with a few enumerated exceptions, through the MS4 to all receiving waters;